-European Birds was the first plate series, made at Tanhouse Lane and issued in 1973 as an edition of 5000 sets of eight plates selling for the equivalent of about $50 USD.
-The species represented are the Blue Tit, Chaffinch, Coal Tit, Goldcrest, Kingfisher, Linnet, Swallow, and Tree Sparrow; each plate shows the male and female and is 10” (25.4 cm) in diameter.
+European Birds was the first plate series, made at Tanhouse Lane and issued in 1973 as an edition of 5000 sets of plates selling for the equivalent of about $50 each USD.
+Among the species represented are the Blue Tit, Chaffinch, Coal Tit, Goldcrest, Kingfisher, Linnet, Swallow, and Tree Sparrow; each plate shows the male and female and is 10” (25.4 cm) in diameter.
 These plates were sold only in London and Paris.
 The London retailers were Algeron Asprey Ltd, Thomas Goode & Company, and Harrods; in Paris the sole retailer was the Reese Palley store (Palley already having a strong relationship with the Boehm studio in the USA.)

 The 24k gold border nicely accents the plate; this is the Chaffinch.